MD, Johns Hopkins School of Medicine, 1992

 MHS, Johns Hopkins Bloomberg School of Public Health, 1992

 I study risk factors for vascular disease across different organs including the heart, kidney and brain with the goal of improving health and training leaders in research.
+By collaborating with outstanding individuals across multiple disciplines, I have co-authored over 800 articles cited over 100,000 times.
 Much of my work has focused on factors mediating excess risk among patients with various stages of chronic kidney disease (CKD), from pre-clinical to end-stage.
 Rigorously defining the burden of CKD in the population is an area I have contributed to since co-chairing the guidelines workgroup which standardized CKD staging (chair, Andrew Levey).

-Program leadership at Hopkins:
+Program Leadership at Johns Hopkins:

-- Director, Cardiovascular Epidemiology Training Program (T32HL07024) and co-director area of concentration.
+Director, Cardiovascular Epidemiology Training Program (T32HL07024) and co-director area of concentration.

-- Director, George W. Comstock Center for Public Health Research and Prevention (GWCC) with over 30 staff members involved in data collection based in Hagerstown, MD.
+Director, George W. Comstock Center for Public Health Research and Prevention (GWCC) with over 30 staff members involved in data collection based in Hagerstown, MD.

-- Kidney Disease Collaborative Studies - Co-chairing the National Kidney Foundation guidelines on the definition and classification of kidney disease led to an ongoing line of research.
+Kidney Disease Collaborative Studies - Co-chairing the National Kidney Foundation guidelines on the definition and classification of kidney disease led to an ongoing line of research.

-- CKD-EPI Collaboration - The 2009 CKD-EPI Creatinine Equation is replacing the MDRD Study equation as the most widely used equation to estimate GFR globally.
+CKD-EPI Collaboration - The 2009 CKD-EPI Creatinine Equation is replacing the MDRD Study equation as the most widely used equation to estimate GFR globally.
 Additional studies focus on discovery and validation of novel markers for CKD staging and progression.
 Recent efforts are focused on novel methods for improved GFR estimation (provisional patent submitted 2014).

-- CKD Biomarkers Consortium - Explores a wide range of markers by multiple groups in a NIDDK U01 grant.
+CKD Biomarkers Consortium - Explores a wide range of markers by multiple groups in a NIDDK U01 grant.
 Hopkins is now focusing on metabolomics in CKD.

-- NHANES Kidney Disease Studies - Ongoing efforts to provide the most valid estimates of kidney disease prevalence in the U.S. as well as examine concurrent complications and consequences.
+NHANES Kidney Disease Studies - Ongoing efforts to provide the most valid estimates of kidney disease prevalence in the U.S. as well as examine concurrent complications and consequences.

 Honors and Awards